syncfusion-content/asp.net-core-docs/aspnet-core/TreeGrid/Context-Menu.md

 # Context Menu

 Context menu in TreeGrid control is used to manipulate (add, edit and delete) the tree grid rows.
-In TreeGrid, context menu can be enabled with ContextMenuSettings API.
-The ContextMenuSettings property contains two inner properties ShowContextMenu and ContextMenuItems.
+In TreeGrid, context menu can be enabled with context-menu-settings API.
+The context-menu-settings property contains two inner properties show-context-menu and context-menu-items.

-The ShowContextMenu property is used to enable or disable the context menu, default value for this property is false.
+The show-context-menu  property is used to enable or disable the context menu, default value for this property is false.

-The ContextMenuItems property is used to add the menu items to context menu, this property renders ‘Add’ and ‘Delete’ by default when the menu items are not provided.
+The  context-menu-items property is used to add the menu items to context menu, this property renders ‘Add’ and ‘Delete’ by default when the menu items are not provided.
 {% tabs %}

 {% highlight C# %}